 Ganesh's wife also operates a canning factory on the property where you can buy delicious mango products such as pickles, amba poli, and mango pulp.
 Other possible activities include bird watching, boat rides, and bullock cart rides.
 Or, simply relax in a hammock!
 Tasty, home-cooked traditional vegetarian cuisine is served.
 There are five simple but spacious and clean guest rooms.
-A one night package costs 3,000 rupees for a couple, including all meals, local sightseeing, and farm tour.
-Visit their... website for more information.
+A one-night package costs 3,600 rupees for a couple including all meals, local sightseeing, and farm tour.
+Visit their website for more information or phone 9422433676.

 Dwarka Farmstay, Talawade, Maharashtra

 One of India's top farmstays, Dwarka is a bright and modern place on a 15 acre organic orchard in Maharashtra's Sindhudurg district.
-It's located in Sawantwadi, approximately 30 minutes drive inland from unspoiled Vengurla beach.
+It's located in Sawantwadi, about 30 minutes drive inland from unspoiled Vengurla beach.
 The property has more than 200 Alphonso mango trees.
 Coconuts, cashews, bananas and pineapples are also grown there.
 There's a dairy as well!
 When you've had enough of mangoes (if that's possible!), try local activities such as visiting a pottery village, bamboo workshop, and mat weaving.
-Room rates start from 2,800 rupees per night, and packages with all meals included are offered.
+Room rates start from 3,200 rupees per night for a double.
+Packages with all meals included are available.
 Visit their website for more information.

 Kailash Farms, Hoshiarpur, Punjab

 The extensive mango orchards of Kailash Farms are situated around seven hours north of Delhi, at the foothills of the Shivalik range in Punjab.
 The welcoming owners recently ventured into farm tourism, and they've built attractive guest rooms and cottages amid the mango trees on their sprawling property.
 Orchard walks and bicycle rides through the orchards, fruit picking, and tractor rides are all offered.
 There's even a swimming pool!
 A perfect family getaway among nature, the kids will never be bored.
-Rates start from around 3,800 rupees per night including breakfast.
+Rates start from 5,800 rupees per night, including breakfast and farm activities.
 Visit their website for more information.

 Baghaan Orchard Retreat, Garhmukteshwar, Uttar Pradesh

 If you can't make it south to Maharashtra, don't despair.
-Baghaan Orchard Retreat has 25 luxury cottages on a mango orchard two hours from Delhi.
-It's a peaceful retreat surrounded by farmland.
-Facilities include kids' play area, games room, and swimming pool, Apart from mangoes, guests can go on boat rides down the Ganges River to spot dolphins, go bird watching, horse riding, or go on a bullock cart or tractor ride.
-Expect to pay 8,500 rupees per night for a double.
+Baghaan Orchard Retreat has 25 luxury cottages on a mango orchard about two hours from Delhi.
+This activity-based retreat is surrounded by farmland.
+Facilities include kids' play area, games room, and swimming pool, Apart from mangoes, guests partake in adventure activities such as paint ball and rappelling, cycling, horse riding, bullock cart ride, or learn pottery.
+One-night packages, costing 8,000 rupees plus tax for a double, are offered.
 Visit their website for more information.

-This delicious mango festival was started in 2013 by female mango grower Jyotsana Kaur Habibullah at her mango orchard, with the aim of promoting the region's mangoes, and supporting small farmers and women in agriculture.
+This delicious mango festival was started in 2013 by female mango grower Jyotsana Kaur Habibullah at her mango orchard.
+The aim was to promote the region's mangoes, and support small farmers and women in agriculture.
+The festival has since grown into a large event that takes place over three days.
+It includes orchard visits, mango food festival, farmers' market, cultural events, and a seminar.
 The finest mangoes are available for sampling and purchase direct from the farmers at the festival.
 There are also delicious mango delicacies, mango eating contests, and plenty of children's activities.
 Food at the festival is cooked by locals in the village.
-Folk music and dances will entertain the crowd under the mango trees.
+Folk music and dancers will entertain the crowd under the mango trees.

-- Where: Mango orchards near Lucknow, and Janeshwar Mishra Park in Lucknow.
+- Where: Orchard Malihabad near Lucknow, and Indira Gandhi Pratishthan in Lucknow.

 International Mango Festival, Delhi